Hiking For Her logo showing blue female backpacker wearing a backpack and carrying trekking poles ascending the words Hiking and Her

 And then there's hiking food.

-Hiking water
+Hiking hydration

 Believe it or not, water is considered a nutrient for your hard working hiker's body.